josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter17_reasoning/README.md

 - Self-correction capabilities
 - Improved accuracy

+Instead of jumping straight to an answer, the agent shows its work.
+It thinks through problems step by step, which makes answers more accurate and lets you see how it arrived at the solution.

 ## Features

-- Chain-of-Thought reasoning
+- Chain-of-Thought reasoning (shows the thinking process)
-- Self-correction
+- Self-correction (can review and fix its own work)
-- Step-by-step problem solving
+- Step-by-step problem solving (breaks down complex problems)
-- Reasoning transparency
+- Reasoning transparency (you can see how it thinks)

+The agent doesn't just give answers - it shows you how it got there.
+This makes it easier to trust the results and understand when something might be wrong.

 ## Installation